SETI/rms-tools/cspyce/AAREADME.txt

 This module has been designed to replicate the core features of CSPICE for users who wish to translate a program that already exists.
-Function names in spyce match their CSPICE names.
+Function names in cspyce match their CSPICE names.

 However, it is also designed to behave as much as possible like a normal Python module.
 To that end, it has the following features.

 - The C language requires buffers to be allocated for output and it requires array sizes to be include for both input and output.
-The spyce module, instead, eliminates all extraneous inputs, and all output arguments are returned as a list (or as a single object if the function only returns one item).
+The cspyce module, instead, eliminates all extraneous inputs, and all output arguments are returned as a list (or as a single object if the function only returns one item).